-Plus the advantages of community college, why high school grades matter and student debit cards.
+Plus the advantages of community college and why high school grades matter.

 High school seniors, who are receiving acceptances and rejections on a regular basis now, should be talking with their parents about how to pay for college and take a closer look at the major they put on their application to decide whether to stick with it.
-Here is advice from my posts and others I’ve found recently that should help in all these areas.
+Here is advice from my site and others that should help you in all these areas.

-Visit colleges I believe it’s never too early to step foot on a college campus with your son or daughter, just to familiarize them with the difference between their one- or two-building high school and the multi-building, many-acred layout of a college.
+Visit colleges I believe it’s never too early to step foot on a college campus with your student just to familiarize them with the difference between their one- or two-building high school and the multi-building, many-acred layout of a college.

 I’ve written about college tours several times.
-Check out my most recent post on visiting colleges, which includes links to my previous articles covering everything from when to start and what to expect.
+Check out my most recent post on visiting colleges.

 College Admission has an excellent post filled with the best advice from high school counselors on campus visits.